 I knew we wanted the top shelf of the mantel to be 72 inches wide and needed it to also be slightly lower.
 With this in mind, I measured and measured… Then I started to cut and screw together the mantel.
 I did several temporary mounts to get the height exactly where I needed it.

 One thing to note: Always pre-drill holes, and use wood glue to secure the wood together.
 Once we were satisfied with the height, I mounted a 2×4 to the brick.
-I used the same process I used to mount the TV with pre-drilled holes and anchors.
+I used the same process I used to mount the TV with pre drilled holes and anchors.

-Installing the tile and mounting the mantel
+Laying the tile and mounting the mantel

 Now we were on the home stretch.
 I finished up the tile, mounted and painted 2 coats of gloss white paint on the mantel.
 Then I drilled holes for all wiring and fitted the end panels and made them removable.
 This allows complete access to the mantel for storage of wiring (including a surge protector).
 There is PLENTY of space.
 Then I finished up the tile by grouting with a white grout.